datahub-project/datahub/docs/plugins.md

 Refer their individual section for enhancing basic functionality of DataHub.

-><span style="color:red">Note</span>: This is in <b>BETA</b> version
+>**Note:** This is in <b>BETA</b> version

 ## Authentication
 The sample authenticator implementation can be found at [Authenticator Sample](../metadata-service/plugin/src/test/sample-test-plugins)

 Follow below steps to implement a custom authenticator
 1. Add _datahub-auth-api_ as implementation dependency: Maven coordinates of _datahub-auth-api_ can be found at [Maven](https://mvnrepository.com/artifact/io.acryl/datahub-auth-api)

-<br/>Example of gradle dependency is given below.
+   Example of gradle dependency is given below.

    ```groovy
     dependencies {
         implementation 'io.acryl:datahub-auth-api:0.8.45'
     }
    ```
 2. Implements the Authenticator interface: Refer [Authenticator Sample](../metadata-service/plugin/src/test/sample-test-plugins)

-<br/> Example code of class which implements the Authenticator interface is given below
+   Example code of class which implements the Authenticator interface is given below

     ```java
     public class GoogleAuthenticator implements Authenticator {